Next: %code Summary, Previous: Decl Summary, Up: Declarations [Contents][Index]

 This feature needs user feedback to stabilize.
 Note that most C++ objects

-cannot be stored in a union
+cannot be stored in a union.

-, but special storage techniques are used to
+This is similar to union, but special storage techniques are used to

 allow any kind of C++ object to be used.
 For instance: